AdityaBoddepalli/AdityaBoddepalli/README.md

 I am Aditya, Computer Science graudate from Northeastern University.
 My primary interests lie in Cloud Computing, Backend Systems, and Artificial Intelligence; nonetheless I am excited to learn about any new technologies and developments in the field of CS.
 Furthermore, I am passionate about consumer technology and entrepreneurship and aspire to build my career in that field.

-- 🔭 I’m currently looking for new grad software engineering roles starting Spring 2025.
+- 🔭 I’m currently building an app that helps you stick to your goals.
 - 🌱 I’m currently building a private GenAI infra on AWS.
 - 👨‍💻 Check out my [website](https://adityaboddepalli.com)
 - 📫 How to reach me: adityaboddepalli@outlook.com